 The native vs. pipeline choice comes down to one question: do you need to control the LLM?

-If your application is a general-purpose voice assistant and you are committed to a single LLM provider, native multimodal (GPT-4o or Gemini) delivers the lowest latency with the simplest integration.
+If your application is a general-purpose voice assistant and you are committed to a single LLM provider, native multimodal (OpenAI Realtime or Gemini Live) delivers the lowest latency with the simplest integration.

 If you need to choose your LLM based on the task (route complex queries to Claude, simple ones to a fast open-source model), customize the voice, or insert business logic between transcription and response, a pipeline is the only viable path.
 The latency cost is real but manageable for most conversational applications, where human perception tolerates up to 800ms without friction.